-At least 15 school days before the meeting, the Clerk will:
+At least ten school days before the meeting or date of the review of written representations, the Clerk/School Administrator will:

-- confirm and notify the complainant of the date, time and venue of the meeting, ensuring that, if the complainant is invited, the dates are convenient to all parties and that the venue and proceedings are accessible - request copies of any further written material to be submitted to the committee at least 10 school days before the meeting.
+- confirm and notify the complainant of the date, time and venue of the meeting, ensuring that, if the complainant is invited, the dates are convenient to all parties and that the venue and proceedings are accessible. - request copies of any further written material to be submitted to the Clerk/School Administrator at least five school days before the meeting.